zendframework/zend-servicemanager/doc/book/config-abstract-factory.md

 ];
 ```

-It is also possible to use the config abstract factory in the traditional way; by registering
+Like all abstract factories starting in version 3, you may also use the config
-it as a factory for a specific class.
-This marginally improves performance but loses
+abstract factory as a mapped factory, registering it as a factory for a specific
-the benefit of not needing to create a factory key for all of you configured factories:
+class:

 ```php
 return [